localstatic/morganterry.com/index.md

 ## Morgan Terry, Software Engineer

-I am a software engineer in Salt Lake City, UT.
+I am a software engineer in Salt Lake City, UT with over 15 years of professional development experience.

 I currently work mainly with PHP, and am very glad to see the renaissance it is currently experiencing.
 I believe things like [Composer](https://getcomposer.org/) and [PHP: The Right Way](http://www.phptherightway.com/) are truly making the PHP ecosystem a much better place.
 A place that I am more excited than ever to be a part of.